pathbox/pathbox.github.io/_posts/2017-03-17-close-to-channel.md

 // 1
 // after received

-// send is in the sub goroutinue
+// send is in the sub goroutine
 // send is be ready first, then received
 // receive is not blocking.
 This is a nice way.
-// but main goroutinue don't wait for two of them,
+// but main goroutine don't wait for two of them,
 // c <- 1 block <-c, send first then received
 // <-c wait for c<-1